When I bought my Makita table saw, the MLT100 model, I was beside some cons, actually very satisfied.

 I’m not going to discuss the clamping system I made in the first video here.

-The first system that I used for this had the disadvantage that the block always got in the way when I placed the table saw against my outfeed table.
+The first system that I used for this had the disadvantage that the block always got in the way when I placed this sawing machine against my out-feed table.

-The second version I made is a lot better and I will discuss it in more detail in the Table saw fence upgrade, upgrade 1 clamping system, section down below.
+The second version I made is a lot better, and I will discuss it in more detail in the Makita Table saw fence upgrade, upgrade 1 clamping system, section down below.

 I attached the block invisibly by using pocket holes and screws.

-After working with my new table saw fence for some months I noticed that there was room for improvement.
+After working with my new guide for some months I noticed that there was room for improvement.

 The upgrades I will discuss down below are also the upgrades you could see in the second video.